larpo1/lavanda-website/src/pages/blog/2019-11-01-lavanda-launches-the-professional-host-alliance.md

 Visit the Professional Host Alliance [website](https://professionalhostalliance.com/) to register for membership.
 Please note that we welcome members from all around the world, however membership is strictly limited to professional property managers and short-term rental operators.

-Anyone who registers will be contacted within 7 days to authenticate their status as a professional host, and then set up and welcomed into the community.
+Anyone who registers will be contacted within 7 days to authenticate their status as a professional host, and will then be set up and welcomed into our friendly community of progressive hosts.

 Thank you in advance to all who support the Professional Host Alliance, and for playing an active role in realising the exciting potential in this industry.